forestryio/create-static-site/README.md

 The tradeoff is that **these tools are preconfigured to work in a specific way**.
 If your project needs more customization, you can "eject" and customize it, but then you will need to maintain this configuration.

+## Static Sites

+Static sites are websites built using static, unchanging files.
+Because the content is static, delivering it to users requires no server processing time.
+This feature makes static sites incredibly fast and performant.

+Static site generators are the modern way of building static sites.
+They convert simple, text-based content files in static files ready for the web.

+They’re fantastic for developers because they are extremely fast, are built to work with version-control, and require little-to-no setup compared to existing monolithic CMS solutions like Wordpress.

+Currently, `create-static-site` supports two static site generators:

+- [**Jekyll**](https://jekyllrb.com) is the static site generator written in Ruby and created by [GitHub](https://github.com) founder, Tom Preston Werner.
+- [**Hugo**](https://gohugo.io) is the static site generator written in GoLang and created by Steve Francia.

 ## Contributing

 We'd love to have your helping hand on `create-static-site`!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on what we're looking for and how to get started.